-The student doesn't need to know about how to install.
-Starting with the installation is a waste of time, since at that point the student knows nothing about ROS and may have trouble about the installation.
+The learner doesn't need to know about how to install.
+Starting with the installation is a waste of time, since at that point the learner knows nothing about ROS and may have trouble about the installation.
 ROS installation is a stupid step, that has nothing to do with ROS or intelligence or knowledge.
-It is just an experience, that the student will be able to do faster when he already knows ROS.
+It is just an experience, that the learner will be able to do faster when he already knows ROS.

-So we suggest you avoid that step to your students.
+So we suggest you avoid that step to your technical staffs.

-HOW TO CREATE A CATKIN WS
+HOW TO CREATE A CATKIN\WS

 Again, this is a concept that is difficult to grasp if you don't know ROS and understand the problems of programming with it.
-Trying to make the student understand why he has to create a catkin_ws, how to do it and where, is a waste of time.
-The student will not understand and keep coming to this point once and every time, slowing the progress speed.
+Trying to make the learner understand why he has to create a catkin\ws, how to do it and where, is a waste of time.
+The learner will not understand and keep coming to this point once and every time, slowing the progress speed.